jgcdeveloper/hello-world/README.md

 As part of my first *Bloc.io* assignment, I am to write a message using some simple markdowns.
 This message is in response to that assignment.

 ## My Goal with Joining *Bloc.io*
-To be frank, I hope to use *Bloc.io* as a jumping point to a career as a software developer, or even software engineer (although I am not sure if I can legally use that title in Canada...)
+To be frank, I hope to use *Bloc.io* as a jumping point to a career as a software developer, or even software engineer (although I am not sure if I can legally use that title in Canada)

 ## My Inspirations in Life
 My current inspirations in life include: